 Schooling costs to become a psychiatric nurse

-If you’re interested in becoming a psychiatric nurse, you’ll first need to train to become a Registered Nurse.
+If you’re interested in becoming a psychiatric mental health nurse practitioner, you’ll first need to train to become a Registered Nurse.
 There are several pathways into the nursing profession, allowing people to enter the field later in life even if they studied a degree that was not nursing-related, and making it possible for people who perhaps struggled academically in high school to come into nursing via vocational training.

 The traditional route into nursing is for a person to study for an Associate’s Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN), then take the licensing exam.
 This allows a person to call themselves a Registered Nurse and work in a variety of healthcare settings.